 Prompts are ways we help our learners demonstrate new skills.
 We use prompts to get our students to greet a peer, flush the toilet, name the color blue, and clap their hands.
 Prompts are something we add to the situation because the natural or teaching cue was not enough to cause the student to respond.
 The natural cue of being finished using the toilet was not a strong enough reminder to flush the toilet so we added the verbal prompt, “flush the toilet” and the student now responds.
 Prompts are important but fading them is just as important.
-Prompt fading needs to be planned from the start and an integral and essential component to the plan.
+Prompt fading in ABA needs to be planned from the start and is an integral and essential component to the plan.
 Unless you are committing to following that child around for the rest of his life and tell him to flush the toilet – prompt fading is essential.

-Some rules for prompt fading:
+Some rules for prompt fading in ABA:

 * Plan it out from the start.

 * If incorrect responding begins, return to last prompt level.

 Like we discussed in Monday’s post, least to most prompting involves starting with the least intrusive prompts and moving up in the prompting hierarchy.
 This can be beneficial because it gives students to the opportunity to be independent and you are only providing as much prompting as needed.
 This is a strategy we tend to use naturally.
 When you meet a your friend’s toddler you put out your hand to give a high five.
 If she doesn’t respond you say, “give high five.”
 If she still doesn’t respond you move her hand to your hand to give a high five.
 This is a natural method of prompting.
 When using this prompt fading technique, ideally the prompts will be somewhat self fading.
 If you are always starting at the least intrusive prompt, your students will have the opportunity to demonstrate independence.
 As the student begins to learn the task, he will need less and less prompts to perform it correctly.